Todo56/ShopUI/README.md

 ## Commands
 The main and only command is /shop.
 ## Contact
 If you find any bug please open a github issue.
+If you have any suggestions please dm me in discord (Todo56#0001)
 ## Dependecies
 The only dependency is economy API.
 ## Features